 We are presently a "controlled company" under the Nasdaq Marketplace Rules because Agenus controls a majority of the voting power of our outstanding common stock.
 As a controlled company, we are entitled to rely on certain exemptions to Nasdaq's corporate governance requirements, including the requirement (i) that a majority of the board of directors consist of independent directors, (ii) to have a governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (iii) to have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities, (iv) that the compensation committee consider certain independence factors when engaging legal counsel and other committee advisors and (v) for an annual performance evaluation of the governance and compensation committees.
-Immediately following this offering, Agenus will own approximately 79.8% of the outstanding shares of our common stock based on 33,004,349 shares of our common stock outstanding as of September 28, 2021, after giving effect to our issuance of 3,333,334 shares of our common stock in this offering and the conversion of our convertible affiliate note, as amended in accordance with the terms of the note using the initial public offering price set forth on the cover page of this prospectus.
-We expect to remain a controlled company following this offering and for the foreseeable future.
+Immediately following this offering, Agenus will own approximately 74% of the outstanding shares of our common stock based on the number of shares of our common stock to be outstanding after this offering as described below, so we expect to remain a controlled company following this offering and for the foreseeable future.